Towards Reliable Recommender Systems for Rating Data: (A blueprint for) simulation experiments

 \subsection{Results}

 For RDMC, we focus on the pseudo-Huber loss, as preliminary simulations indicate that results for the absolute loss and the truncated absolute loss are similar (see Appendix~\ref{app:sim-recommender}).
 Figure~\ref{fig:recommender_no_attack} displays box plots of the MAE for the setting without an attack.
-In case of three rating categories, SI without the discretization step does not improve upon median and mode imputation.
-The discretized variant, on the other hand, yields a clear improvement in MAE, with RDMC falling in between.
-For five rating categories, SI and RDMC considerably outperform the benchmark methods, with RDMC being in between the two SI approaches for the MNAR setting, but performing equally well as SI-discretized in the MCAR setting.
-For ten rating categories, RDMC yields the best performance in terms of MAE, while both SI approaches exhibit large variability in the MCAR setting.
+For three rating categories, standard SI does not improve upon median and mode imputation, while standard NeuMF has by far the highest MAE.
+SI-discretized yields a clear improvement in MAE, with RDMC falling in between followed by NeuMF-discretized.
+For five rating categories, the advanced methods considerably outperform the basic methods, with RDMC being in between the two SI variants (MNAR setting) or performing equally well as SI-discretized (MCAR setting).
+The NeuMF variants yield a similar median MAE as the SI variants but with much higher variability.
+For ten rating categories, RDMC is in between the two NeuMF variants, but with the latter having high variability.
+Both SI variants have a larger MAE here and exhibit large variability in the MCAR setting.

-We now turn to stability of the predictions under adversarial manipulation, with Figure~\ref{fig:recommender_MNAR} containing box plots of the MPS for the MNAR setting.
+We now turn to robustness of the predictions under adversarial manipulation, with Figure~\ref{fig:recommender_MNAR} containing box plots of the MPS for the MNAR setting.
 Results for the MCAR setting are qualitatively similar and can be found in Appendix~\ref{app:sim-recommender}.
-Both SI approaches are strongly influenced by the attacks, with the average attack having the biggest impact.
-The MPS is thereby large enough that the target item would be recommended to far fewer users---for instance, the predictions on average drop by at least one full rating category in the setting with ten categories.
-RDMC is far more stable in the presence of attacks, with an MPS much closer to zero in all settings.
-Furthermore, while median regression is stable for three and five rating categories, it yields an MPS of $-1$ in most instances with ten rating categories.
+Both SI variants are strongly influenced by the attacks, with the average attack having the biggest impact.
+Far fewer users may be recommended the target item---for instance, the predictions on average drop by at least one full rating category in the setting with ten categories.
+The median MPS of the NeuMF variants is small in some settings but relatively large in others, with high variability across the replications.
+RDMC is far more robust in the presence of attacks, with an MPS (comparatively) close to zero in all settings.

 On a final note, we also included a variant of RDMC with the pseudo-Huber loss that we do not iterate until convergence.
 Instead, we apply a liberal stopping criterion, limiting the procedure to a maximum of 10 iterations (denoted by \emph{RDMC-pHuber-liberal} in the figures).
 Interestingly, the MAE in case of no attack is often smaller compared to iterating until convergence, whereas the MPS in the presence of an attack is slightly larger in absolute value in case of three rating categories.